 When considering remote flexibility, the outcomes don't have to be all-or-nothing propositions.

 "Even if you get to a place where you can create a partially remote or hybrid role, that's a win," said Laeng.
 "We examined an onsite clinical data manager role.
 We determined they perform about 16 hours of onsite functions over the course of a week.
 These were critical functions that couldn't be shifted to another onsite associate.
 But the rest of their work was primarily administrative and could be done remotely.
 So, it made sense to turn the data manager position into a hybrid role with two days onsite and three days working from home.
 That alone expanded the talent pool from 25 miles in any direction to 75.
 Candidates would be more willing to drive that commute if it was only twice a week, as opposed to five, especially if the salary is highly competitive.
 Anything that can create value for the candidate and increase the chance of better talent coming in is a win-win."

 Ultimately, the remote flexibility analysis is a fact-finding mission to objectively find or rule out viable ways your organization can gain an edge in attracting and retaining talent.

 If there are concerns that offering remote flexibility could cause more turnover due to employees feeling disconnected, analyze facts supporting those concerns, and weigh them against the strengths and weaknesses of your operation.
 That analysis might turn toward the fundamentals of your existing engagement efforts and their compatibility with a remote or hybrid workforce.
 If they're not compatible, why not?
 If your culture is strong, are remote performance and engagement concerns less of an exposure for your operation?

 If the concern is that performance could suffer in a remote setting, additional questions to consider might be: How do you measure success and performance now?
 And will remote work require those standards to change?
-We'll examine those more in Part 2.
+We examine those more in Part II.